baileyp/advent-of-code-2017/common/day-13/README.md

 However, when it came to finding a delay that allowed a packet to cross the firewall uncaught, I couldn't figure out how to do this (if there's a way at all) without simulating *all* packet journeys with delays of `0` through to  `D` where `D` represents the smallest amount of delay required for a packet to cross the firewall uncaught.
-I think this means the time-complexity should be recorded as O(D * L).
+I think this means the time-complexity should be recorded as O(DL).
 Space-complexity does not change.

 ## Solutions